-Gear up for success in 2019 by building change capability
+Gear up for success by building change capability

 An increasingly commonplace term, digital transformation refers to how an organization leverages its people, processes and technology to significantly improve business performance.

 But despite its growing popularity, only 53% of people understood what digital transformation is — and far fewer knew whether it is being implemented at their company - according to a recent Nintex study entitled ‘The State of Intelligent Process Automation Study’.